github/docs/data/reusables/github-actions/contacting-support.md

 If you have feedback or feature requests for {% data variables.product.prodname_actions %}, share those in the {% data variables.contact.contact_feedback_actions %}.

-Contact {% data variables.contact.contact_support %} for any of the following, whether your use or intended use falls into the usage limit categories:
+Contact {% data variables.contact.contact_osmand_support%} for any of the following, whether your use or intended use falls into the usage limit categories:

 * If you believe your account has been incorrectly restricted
 * If you encounter an unexpected error when executing one of your Actions, for example: a unique ID